jaspercrew/CMPM121_HW1/README.md

 What is the main character in this scene?
 List of each object in your scene and how it was acquired (necessary for assigning points)

 My scene is a nomadic forest camp complete with target practice, campfire, and other assorted camp gear.
-I was heavily inspired bh
+I was heavily inspired old-school rpg's where camps filled with npc's and living gear would be littered around the map for players to find and explore.
+The main character in the scene is the pixel-art hero.

 Objects (From Imported Package):
   - Wheat